-Minors: Ancient World Studies, Philosophy, Medieval/Early Modern Studies, Religious Studies, and Political Science
+Minors: Ancient Studies, Philosophy, Medieval/Early Modern Studies, Religious Studies, Political Science

 Major: International Relations